-You have been approved to receive rental assistance through the Missoula Housing Authority's Section 8 Project Based Voucher Program.
+You have been approved to receive rental assistance through the Missoula Housing Authority's Shelter Plus Care Voucher Program.

-The Project Based Voucher Program helps you pay rent to your landlord.
-The voucher is part of MHA's pool of Housing Choice Vouchers, except that it is attached to this unit only.
-The MHA has a contract on your behalf with the landlord, where you will be expected to pay 30% of your income to the landlord and the MHA pays the rest of your rent.
+The Shelter Plus Care Voucher Program helps you pay rent to a private landlord.
+You select the rental unit you wish to live in, apply to the landlord in the usual way and enter into a lease.
+The MHA will then enter into a contract on your behalf with the landlord, where you will be expected to pay 30% of your income to the landlord and the MHA pays the rest of your rent.